Sean Murphy Preview, Player Props: Braves vs. Mets

 Sean Murphy At The Plate

-- Murphy has picked up an RBI in 38.4% of his games this year, with two or more RBI in 19.8% of his games.
-He has also driven in three or more runs in eight contests.
+- Murphy has had at least one RBI in 37.9% of his games this season (33 of 87), with more than one RBI 17 times (19.5%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.